Probing the QCD Critical End Point with Finite-Size Scaling of Net-Baryon Cumulant Ratios

+Over the beam-energy range of interest, $1/\mu_B$ exhibits an approximately linear dependence on $\sqrt{s}$, as illustrated in Fig.~\ref{fig1} based on standard freeze-out parametrizations~\cite{Cleymans:2005xv,Andronic:2009gj}.
+Finite-size scaling with $h_{\sqrt{s}}$ enables a direct extraction of the critical beam energy $\sqrt{s}_{\rm CEP}$, which fixes the CEP location along the experimentally accessible trajectory.
+This value is subsequently mapped to $\mu_{B,\rm CEP}$ and $T_{\rm CEP}$ using the same freeze-out parametrization.

-The scaling collapse achieved with \( h_{\sqrt{s}} \) demonstrates strong fidelity for extracting \(\sqrt{s}_{\text{CEP}}\).
-However, incorporating the inferred \(\mu_{B,\text{CEP}}\) back into the field-driven scaling expression introduces additional uncertainties, leading to reduced scaling fidelity.
-This effect may stem from systematic uncertainties in the freeze-out parametrization or the extraction of \(\mu_B\) from experimental data.
-Consequently, direct use of \(\sqrt{s}\) provides a more reliable basis for field-driven scaling, while careful assessment of \(\mu_{B,\text{CEP}}\) remains essential for thermodynamic interpretations.
+While the scaling collapse obtained with $h_{\sqrt{s}}$ is robust for determining $\sqrt{s}_{\rm CEP}$, reinserting the inferred $\mu_{B,\rm CEP}$ into the scaling variable introduces additional uncertainty, primarily due to systematic effects in the freeze-out mapping.
+Consequently, $\sqrt{s}$ serves as the more stable experimental control variable for field-driven scaling, with $\mu_{B,\rm CEP}$ retained for thermodynamic interpretation.